YCChenVictor/blog-frontend/_posts/life/self/1993-09-01-(project)-task.md

 ## Introduction

-This project decentralize the task.
+This project decentralize the tasks.

 ## Why?